 Petitions turned in to repeal Michigan prevailing wage law

 LANSING, Mich.
-(AP) — A group turned in more than 380,000 signatures Friday for veto-proof legislation to repeal Michigan’s 52-year-old law that requires higher “prevailing” wages to be paid on state-financed construction work.
+(AP) — A group has turned in more than 380,000 signatures for initiated legislation to repeal Michigan’s law requiring higher “prevailing” wages on state-financed construction projects.